Deniz (given name)

 Deniz is a unisex Turkish given name meaning "sea".
 It is used for both women and men.
 Deniz is the 63rd most popular name among males and the 69th most popular name among females.
 It is the most popular unisex name in Turkey.
+It is etymologically unrelated to Dennis.

 Originally, Deniz was a masculine name.
 In a Turkish legend (Oğuz Kağan epic), the oldest Turkish ruler (Khan) Oğuz had six sons.
 They were Ay-Han (moon Khan), Gök-Han (sky Khan), Deniz-Han (sea Khan), Yıldız-Han (star Khan), Gün-Han (sun Khan) and Dağ-Han (mountain Khan).